nats-io/nats-architecture-and-design/adr/ADR-32.md

 `max_bytes` should not be set.
 - If `max_messages` is set by the user, the value should be set for `max_messages` and `max_bytes` should not be set.
+- If `max_bytes` is set by the user, the value should be set for `max_bytes` and `max_messages` should be set to a large value internally (e.g. 1 000 000)
-- User cannot set both constraint for a single `Consume()` execution.
+- User cannot set both constraints for a single `Consume()` execution.
-- For each constraint, a custom threshold can be set, containing the number of messages/bytes that should be received to trigger the next pull request.
+- For each constraint, a custom threshold can be set, containing the number of messages/bytes that should be processed to trigger the next pull request.
 The value of threshold cannot be higher than the corresponding constraint's value.
-- For each pull request, `batch` or `max_bytes` value should be equal to the threshold value (to fill the buffer)
+- For each pull request, `batch` or `max_bytes` value should be calculated so that the pull request will fill the buffer.

 ###### Buffering messages